Multivariate Bayesian models with flexible shared interactions for analyzing spatio-temporal patterns of rare cancers: Discussion

-A simulation study has been conducted to analyze the behaviour of the novel multivariate spatio-temporal model with flexible shared interactions.
-Three scenarios have been defined according to the different spatio-temporal interactions outlined in this work.
-The results indicate that the new flexible shared interactions are adaptive enough to accommodate to all scenarios analyzed.
+A simulation study has been conducted to analyze the behaviour of the novel multivariate spatio-temporal model with flexible shared spatio-temporal components.
+Three scenarios have been defined according to the different spatio-temporal terms outlined in this work.
+The results indicate that the new shared interactions with time-varying scaling parameter are adaptive enough to accommodate to all scenarios analyzed.
 These results enable us to recommend the use of the models proposed in this work to analyse rare or less frequent cancers.
-Furthermore, these new models have been employed to examine the spatio-temporal patterns of leukaemia and pancreatic cancer incidence and mortality rates in males within 142 administrative healthcare districts across Great Britain from 2002 to 2019.
+Furthermore, these new models have been employed to examine the spatio-temporal patterns of leukaemia and pancreatic cancer incidence and mortality rates in males within 142 administrative health care districts across Great Britain from 2002 to 2019.
 Model selection criteria indicate that these new models outperform conventional spatio-temporal models.
 Our real data analyses yield valuable insights for public health authorities, offering a comprehensive overview of the evolution of leukaemia and pancreatic cancer rates.
-These findings aid in planning resource allocation and identifying areas that require prioritization, thereby supporting effective decision-making in public health initiatives.